 This study aims to analyze the effects of typical hydropower system operating policies and system characteristics on operational flexibility that could be used for increasing net power revenues.

-This project began in Spring 2018 and is scheduled for completion in summer 2019.
+This project began in Spring 2018 and was completed in summer 2019.